MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 == Automatic Memory Management

-Automatic memory management is often distrusted by systems programmers, there is a genaral believe that it has high overheads, is cpu hungry and wastes memory.
+Automatic memory management is often distrusted by systems programmers, there is a general believe that it has high overheads, is cpu hungry and wastes memory.

 Common problems with memory management:
-- Unpredictle performance
+- Unpredictable performance
 - Memory leaks
 - Memory corruption and buffer overflows
 - Use after free
 - Iterator invalidation

-New automatic memory management schesm solve many problems
+New automatic memory management scheme solve many problems
 - Garbage collectors have lower overhead and are more predictable.
-- Region-based memory management, predictibilty and compile time guarantees
+- Region-based memory management, predictability and compile time guarantees

-Systems programs traditionaly use a mix of manual and automatic memory management.
+Systems programs traditionally use a mix of manual and automatic memory management.

 The goal of automatic memory management is to manage the heap.
 To find memory that is no longer in use and make that memory free.
 It is better to waste memory than deallocate an object that's in use.